pmqs/zipdetails/README.md

         If the field contains an 8-bit, 16-bit, 32-bit or 64-bit numeric value, it
         will be displayed in both hex and decimal -- for example "`002A (42)`".

-        Note that Zip files store most numeric values in _little-endian_ encoding.
-        (there area few rare instances where _big-endian_ is used).
+        Note that Zip files store most numeric values in _little-endian_ encoding (there area few rare instances where _big-endian_ is used).
 The value read from the zip file will have the _endian_ encoding removed before being displayed.

-        Next, is an optional description of what the value means.
+        Next, is an optional description of what the numeric value means.

     - String